TransparentHealth/sharemyhealth-docs/Organizational-Agent-Searches-for-the-Existing-Member.md

 * The member needs to have an existing account in the DB
 * The member has to approve access to their secure information
 * The member has to have the ability to select which orginazations, (from whom they are receiving services) he/she wants to share information with.

+**_Steps_**

+* The organization agent sits down with existing member ** Both the member and the organization agent are logged in
+* The organization agent searches for the member
+* Afetr finding the meber the organization agent asks the member to approve access to their secure information
+* The member approves access and now ahs the ability to share and select the organizations where he/she rceives services